nazish-parvez/Background-Color-Changer-using-React-JS/README.md

     npm run dev
     ```

-2. This will start the Vite development server, and you should be able to view your project in your browser at http://localhost:5173/ (default)...
+2. This will start the Vite development server, and you should be able to view your project in your browser at http://localhost:5173/ (default).